-Purchase four (4) new qualifying Pirelli brand tires between March 18, 2016 and May 2, 2016 and be eligible to receive a $60 Visa® Prepaid card via mail-in rebate.
-You will also be automatically entered for a chance to win a weekend trip to Las Vegas including a full day experience with Dream Racing at Las Vegas Motor Speedway.
+Purchase four (4) qualifying Pirelli tires between May 27, 2016 and July 6, 2016 and be eligible to receive a $60 Visa® Prepaid Card via mail-in rebate.
+You will also be automatically entered for a chance to win weekend trip for two to Mexico City, Mexico, this October to watch the FORMULA 1 GRAN PREMIO DE MÉXICO 2016.

 PIRELLI® ORIGINAL EQUIPMENT & REPLACEMENT LIMITED WARRANTY

 PASSENGER & LIGHT TRUCK TIRES

 WHAT IS WARRANTED AND WHO IS ELIGIBLE UNDER THE WARRANTY?